Non-citizen suffrage in the United States: Vermont (Municipal elections)

-Montpelier citizens passed a charter change on November 6, 2018 that would afford full voting rights in municipal elections to any legal non-citizens residing in the city.
+Montpelier citizens passed a charter change on November 6, 2018, that would afford full voting rights in municipal elections to any legal non-citizens residing in the city.
 A similar proposal in Winooski passed in 2020.
 Approval for all localities was granted by the Vermont state legislature in June 2021, overriding the veto of Governor Phil Scott.
+Burlington, the largest city in the state, joined the list of municipalities allowing non-citizens to vote in March 2023.

 Proposed efforts that have been overturned or preempted

 Massachusetts

 Cambridge approved the right of non-citizens to vote in local elections in 2000, but still needs the state to sign-off on the measure.

 Ohio

 The city of Yellow Springs passed a law by referendum in 2019, allowing non-citizens to vote in local elections.
 This was disallowed by Ohio Secretary of State Frank LaRose on the grounds that it was unconstitutional.
 The Ohio constitution was amended in 2022 to specifically exclude non-citizens from voting.

 New York

 In New York City, noncitizens who have children in public schools could vote in school board elections until 2002 when officials abolished school boards.
 In 2021, New York City passed a law allowing legal immigrants the right to vote in city and borough elections.
 This law was struck down in June 2022 as violating the New York State constitution, preventing it from going into effect.
 An appeals court upheld that decision in February 2024, though the city planned to appeal further.
 Previously, bills had been submitted at the New York City Council and at the New York State Assembly in 2003, 2005, 2006 and 2010.
 In March 2025, the New York supreme court rules that noncitizen could not vote in municipal elections.